WRmooney/TankGameBoot.Dev/README.md

 I've always wanted to make a game like Wii Tanks, and this hackathon gave me an excuse to.
 I'm extremely proud of myself for what I was able to accomplish in such a short time.

 HOW TO INSTALL:
 I've used Pyinstaller to get the whole game into one executable.
 Go to releases and download the exe, and you're all set!
+Windows defender does mark it as unsafe, I believe this is because its an exe file though.

 CONTROLS:
 WASD to move, aim with your mouse, and left-click to shoot!